glorpen/glorpen-config/README.rst

    cfg.get("project_path") #=> "/tmp/project"
    cfg.get("project_cache_path") #=> "/tmp/project/cache"
    cfg.get("logging") #=> 10
+   cfg.get("maybe_string") #=> 12

 Creating custom fields
 ======================

-Custom field class should extend `glorpen.config.fields.Field`.
+Custom field class should extend `glorpen.config.fields.Field` or `glorpen.config.fields.FieldWithDefault`.

 `Field.make_resolvable` method should register normalizer functions which later will be called in registration order.
 Each value returned by normalizer is passed to next one.
 After chain end value is returned as config value.

-`denormalize` method should convert field's normalized object back to string.
+Returned `ResolvableObject` instance is resolved before passing it to next normalizer.

 If value passed to normalizator is invalid it should raise `exceptions.ValidationError`.
+Sometimes value can be lazy loaded - it is represented as `ResolvableObject`.
+You can get real value by using `fields.resolve(value, config)`.

 .. code-block:: python